Mid Mountains Legal Blog

 What is a Notary Public?

 Whilst all of the rights and responsibilities of Justice of the Peace are also conferred on a Notary, the reverse is not true.
-For example, a Notary Public can verify documents for international use.
+A Notary Public can officiate over and administer oaths, affirmations and give legal advice and services.
+A Justice of the Peace can’t do any of these.

-A Notary can apply through the Legal Profession Admission Board to be appointed by the Supreme Court pursuant to the Public Notaries Act 1997 when they have satisfied the following requirements:
+The Public Notaries Act 1997 and the Public Notaries Appointment Rules allow a Notary to apply to the Legal Profession Admission Board to be appointed by the Supreme Court when they have satisfied the following requirements:

 1. a lawyer with at least 5 years of legal practice; and